zeerx7/Wp-File-Manager/readme.md

 1. Unzip file in your /wp-content/plugins directory.
 2. Activate plugin in wp-admin.
-3. Use short code [filemanager-shortcode], in page.
+3. Use short code [filemanager-shortcode] in page.

 ## Changelog